dawson-do/dawson-do.github.io/_posts/2024-01-03-k-pop-pointless-notes.markdown

 <!--excerpt-->

+#### Pointless Quiz Rules:

 *Pointless* is a quiz show where the core gameplay involves trying to answer questions correctly with the most obscure answer possible.
 In the quiz I ran, all participants were asked to give up to 50 answers for each prompt, and select three answers they think are the most obscure.
 Each answer is given an obscurity score equal to the number of times that same answer was also on someone else’s submission.
 The three selected answers are used to score each question, while the rest are only used to penalize other answers.
 This means that if you are the only person to submit an answer, then it is pointless.
 If you chose that answer as one of your three to be scored, you are awarded zero points.
 The goal is to accrue as few points as possible.
+I'll reproduce exact rules as worded in the quiz below, for posterity:

+* NO LOOKING STUFF UP — Please do not consult any outside sources.
+Your answers should come entirely from your own knowledge base.
+Try your best!
+* The goal is to have the fewest possible points.
+(Hence "Pointless".)
+* For each question, you may enter up to 50 answers.
+The score of an answer is equal to the number of people who said that answer minus one.
+* Your first 3 answers will be scored.
+With your second and third answer incurring a +1 and +2 point penalty respectively.
+Your final score for that question will be the best (i.e. lowest) score out of those 3 answers.
+* If an answer is wrong, it will score MAX + 3, where MAX is the number of people who said the most common correct answer.
+* After your first 3 answers, all of your other answers will count towards other people's scores until you enter 3 wrong answers.
+All further answers after the third wrong answer will be ignored.
+* Separate multiple answers with commas, newlines, or any other sensible delimiter.
+* There are no passes.
+Your highest-scoring question is automatically dropped.
+Good luck.

+### Adapting the format to K-pop

 Lovemathboy's Pokémon quiz delves into various corners of the franchise, covering the main series games, competitive play, anime, card game, and side games.
 Within the main series games, it explores music, human characters, moves, and fishing.
 Pokémon, as an intellectual property, boasts an abundance of content.
 Despite not acing that quiz, my ballot was solid and I felt I knew a similar amount about K-pop.
 This prompted me to consider whether K-pop, with its vast culture, could also serve as quiz material and if I was capable of reproducing a similar quiz for my friends.